epfl-lara/leon/doc/tutorial.rst

 Warm-up: Max
 ------------

-As a warm-up we define and debug a `max` function in Leon and specify its properties.
+As a warm-up illustrating verification, we define and debug a `max` function and specify its properties.
 Leon uses Scala constructs `require` and `ensuring` to document preconditions and postconditions of functions.
-However, in addition to checking these conditions at run-time (which standard Scala does), Leon can analyze the specifications statically and prove them for all executions, or automatically find inputs for which the conditions fail.
-Moreover, it can use specifications for constraint execution, synthesis, and repair.
+Note that, in addition to checking these conditions at run-time (which standard Scala does), Leon can analyze the specifications statically and prove them for *all* executions, or, if they are wrong, automatically find inputs for which the conditions fail.
+(Moreover, it can execute specifications alone without the code, it can do synthesis, and repair.)

 Consider the following definition inside an object `TestMax`.